 Step 3: Notify Your Auto Insurance Provider

-Next, you should notify your auto insurance provider that you've been in an accident immediately.
+Next, you should immediately notify your auto insurance provider that you've been in an accident.
 Do not wait!
 It would be best if you were doing this while you're still at the scene.

-Typically, insurance companies have an accident hotline that you can call for this very purpose.
-They’ll advise you on what to do next.
+Typically, insurance companies have an accident hotline that you can call for this purpose.
+They’ll advise you what to do next.

-Depending on your insurance policy, they might send a tow truck of their own to get your car and bring it over to an approved workshop.
+Depending on your insurance policy, they might send a tow truck to get your car and bring it over to an approved workshop.